jeremycherfas/user/pages/03.blog/a-peoples-history-of-what/item.md

 ---
-title: 'A people's history of what?'
+title: 'A people’s history of what?'
 published: true
 date: '09-03-2006 06:14'
 taxonomy: